zeke-code/gitlab-flow/README.md

 2. **Apply Fix**
    Fix the bug in the microservice.
 Ensure backward compatibility and no new issues.

-3. **Run CI**
+3. **Test Locally**
+   Run unit tests and integration tests for the microservice.

+4. **Push on hotfix branch**
    Push the changes to the hotfix branch.
 The CI pipeline validates the fix with tests and builds.

+5. **Create Merge Request**
+   Once changes are finalized, create a Merge Request that merges `hotfix/ms-bugfix-staging` to `staging`

+6. **Run CI**
+   Pipelines run tests and compilation on the merge request to ensure code quality.
+If code meets quality gate standards, merge upon manual intervention.

-4. **Deploy to Staging**
+7. **Deploy to Staging**
-   Tag the commit with a hotfix version (e.g., `v2.3.4-staging` or `v.2.3.4`).
-CI/CD deploys the fix to staging.
+   CI/CD bumps version for hotfix (e.g., `v2.3.4`) and deploys the updated microservice to staging.

-5. **QA Validation**
-   Perform QA and automated tests in the staging environment.
-Ensure the issue is resolved before going forward.

-6. **Backport Fix**
+8. **Backport Fix**
-   Merge the hotfix branch into `dev` to ensure both environments are synchronized.
+   Merge automatically the hotfix branch into `dev` to ensure both environments are synchronized.

-7. **Promote to Production**
-   Once validated, promote the fix to the `production` branch.
-Tag it with the production-specific version (e.g., `v2.3.4`).
+---

 It would be optimal to follow these steps as well each time a hotfix is applied:
 - Log hotfix progress and outcomes in GitLab Issues/Milestones to keep the team informed.
-- If a hotfix fails in production, use ArgoCD’s rollback functionality to revert to the last stable state.
-- Document the root cause, fix, and verification steps for all hotfixes to ensure learning and prevent regressions.